NFTs, CryptoArt & CryptoCollectibles

 What's the Importance of Non-Fungible Tokens?

 There are many reasons.
-A non-fungible token (NFT) is unique and can represent any digital asset on the Ethereum blockchain, thus making it scarce, provable, and valuable.
+A non-fungible token (NFT) is unique and can represent any digital asset on a blockchain (such as Ethereum, Solana, Flow, Tezos, etc.), thus making it scarce, provable, and valuable.
 The advent of NFTs have created a new medium for artists and creators to showcase their creations or collections.
 In turn, a revolution is paving the way for artists to create and monetize their work while collectors have full transparency into the authenticity and provenance into their purchases.

 NFT assets can take the form of digital art, collectibles, a creative extension of music, a synergy between all three, or entirely new and unexplored compositions.
 Creators continue to push the boundaries of creativity using NFTs, adapting them in new and innovative ways.